Seniors and Technology Initiatives at Edgemere Senior Living

 As more and more baby boomers reach their traditional retirement years, it’s safe to assume this tech-savvy group will only increase these figures exponentially.

 At Edgemere, we recognize the role and immense potential technology has to help improve seniors’ quality of life.
-Senior living residents like Jack Tutterrow are helping us incorporate these initiatives.
+And some of our residents are helping us incorporate these initiatives.

 New and Innovative Technology for Seniors

-For many years, Jack has partnered with the Dallas Afterschool Network.
+For many years, one resident has partnered with the Dallas Afterschool Network.
 Here he’s introduced students to Google Expedition, the educational platform that allows users to digitally immerse themselves in hundreds of locations around the world.

-The success of the afterschool program prompted Jack to replicate it at Edgemere.
+The success of the afterschool program is what prompted it to be replicate it at Edgemere.
 Today, we have four virtual reality travel groups that go on monthly excursions to some of the most remote locations on Earth — without ever leaving our senior living community, located in Dallas, TX.

 Virtual Reality for Older Adults